-LDOS003 is a Phase II, open-label, randomised study in male and female patients aged ≥ 18 years old with Stage IV non-squamous NSCLC.
-The staging of NSCLC will be conducted according to Tumour Node Metastases (TNM), 7th Edition.
-In Part 1 of the study (Dose Escalation), patients will receive multiple weekly doses of L-DOS47 (administered as an intravenous [IV] infusion) with vinorelbine/cisplatin combination therapy.
-In Part 2 of the study (Randomised Treatment), patients will be randomly assigned to receive L-DOS47 in combination with vinorelbine/cisplatin or vinorelbine/cisplatin alone.
-The Company is currently planning to run the study in Poland where the vinorelbine/cisplatin combination is still widely used as first-line in NSCLC.
-The company does not exclude the possibility of running the trial in other countries provided local health authorities approve of the study design.
+The Company has initiated a Phase IIb, open-label, randomized study in male and female patients aged \geq 18 years old with metastatic lung adenocarcinoma.
+The staging will be conducted according to Tumour Node Metastases (TNM), 8th Edition.
+In Part 1 of the study (Dose Escalation), patients will receive eight (8) doses of L-DOS47 over four (4) cycles.
+On Day 1 and Day 8 of each cycle, L-DOS47 (administered as an intravenous ("IV") infusion) will be administered 24 hours before vinorelbine/cisplatin.
+Once the maximum tolerated dose of L-DOS47 as an adjunct to vinorelbine/cisplatin is determined, patients in Part 2 of the study (Randomized Treatment) will be randomly assigned to receive L-DOS47 in combination with vinorelbine/cisplatin or vinorelbine/cisplatin alone.